How to Become a Financial Advisor

 Additional Financial Advisor Certifications

-• Certified Financial Professional (CFP): This designation is given to those who complete the CFP Board of Standard’s program requirements.
+• Certified Financial Professional (CFP): The CFP designation is given to those who complete the Certified Financial Planner Board of Standard’s program requirements.
+These include:

 • Bachelor’s Degree from an accredited university